underwhelmingToaster/obs_cn1/Physical Layer/Wireless.md

 #### Disassociation Frame
 Dissociation frames are sent to terminate the connection.
 Can be sent from either AP or client.

+> [!tldr] Data Rates
+> All Management Frames get transmitted at the lowest data rate supported by the AP to ensure maximum capability.

 ## Roaming
+#todo sticky client problem
 Roaming is when a client moves from one AP to another.
 Roaming should be instant and not noticeable by the user.
 ```mermaid
 sequenceDiagram